 - provide the PIRSA AEC with sufficient information justifying your proposed use of animals complies with the principles of replacement, reduction and refinement.

 - present information that is easily accessible for the AEC

 - be written in a manner that can be understood by all members of the AEC

 - identify the impacts on the animal and the means by which the impact will be minimised.

-See the '3Rs' - replacement, reduction and refinement factsheet on the Department of Environment, Water and Natural Resources (DEWNR) website.
+See the '3Rs' - replacement, reduction and refinement factsheet on the Department of Environment and Water (DEW) website.